 The Golden Circle is Iceland’s most-visited route and the crowds are often shoulder to shoulder.
 While the sights of Thingvellir National Park, the waterfall at Gulfoss, and the geysers at Geysir are lovely—hence the recommendation to include this on your Iceland self-drive itinerary— they are crowded and this is Iceland at its most touristy.

-When I am guiding clients, I often skip the Golden Circle and recommend that they do it on their own with a rental car or with a group tour like this one and save a day with me for something lesser-known and where having a guide lets you explore hidden places.
+You can easily visit the Golden Circle with a rental car or with a group tour like this one and save a day with a local guide for something lesser-known and where having a guide lets you explore hidden places.

 Start the day with some short sightseeing in Reykjavik before taking off for the Golden Circle on your Iceland road trip.
 Make a few stops on your way to Thingvellir park where you’ll get a mix of fascinating landscapes and a thousand years of Icelandic history.